 Ministers must be willing to:

-- serve at Mass at least once a month.
+- Serve at Holy Mass at least once a month

-- arrive at least 20 minutes before the assigned mass.
+- Arrive, at least, 20 minutes before the assigned Holy Mass

-- complete a 2+ hour Holy Family training for new EMHCs.
+- Complete a 2+ hour Holy Family training session for new EMHCs

-- notify the EMHC coordinator promptly if unable to attend assigned mass.
+- Notify the EMHC coordinator promptly if unable to attend assigned Holy Mass